 Rapidly build miles, experience & 60nm passages if needed, under the expert tuition of the Rubicon 3 instructors

 The wind and the weather ultimately shape what’s possible each day but everything is very flexible within that (please note – this trip can run in both directions, so just reverse the itinerary if required!
 Start and end ports do also vary so please check the ‘dates and prices’ tab for full details) This is a sample itinerary for a route running from Glasgow to Portsmouth.

 Please note: if you are on a shorter 6-7 day mile builder, this is really about getting the boat from A to B, so fantastic sailing (weather behaving) but few stops.
 It is about miles, experience, night sailing and passage making.

-We begin in Glasgow, in the beautiful Firth of Clyde, surrounded by mountains and islands and an abundance of nature.
+See Dates and Prices tab for start location in Scotland as this can vary.
+In this part of the world, we are surrounded by mountains and islands and an abundance of nature.
 We’ll use this first day to get your equipment issued, get you familiar with the yacht and how she sails, and work on individual and group sailing skills.
 You will be learning hard and fast from expert instructors!
-We will likely make it about 20nm south today and anchor for the night in Lamlash bay or nearby.
+We will likely make it about 20nm south today and anchor somewhere for the night

 A likely second passage is the 140nm passage south to Dublin, on the east coast of Ireland (if there are any Covid complications with stopping in Dublin, we will just stay on the mainland coast).
 This will be your first overnight sail, and a spectacular one, passing Belfast to starboard and the Isle of Man to port.
 So long as we arrive at a sensible time, we would certainly hope to head into town for a fun night.